 The First World War again decimated the breed’s numbers because most of the dogs had been the property of a limited number of large estates, most of which did not survive the war intact.
 Since then, the Deerhound has remained low in number but a classic in every sense.

-The Scottish Deerhound is mellow, low-key and easygoing, a gracious and well-mannered addition to the home.
-Outdoors, he loves to run and chase anything that moves.
-Indoors, he needs plenty of room to stretch on a soft surface.
-The Deerhound is independent but willing to please; he is extremely sensitive.
-The Deerhound is amiable toward, but often reserved with, strangers.
-This breed is good with children, other dogs and usually other pets, although he may give chase to strange animals.
+The Scottish Deerhound is typically mellow, low-key, and easygoing, a gracious and well-mannered member of the family.
+Outdoors, they loves to run and may try chase anything that moves.
+Indoors, they needs plenty of room to stretch on a soft surface.
+They are often independent but willing to please; they can be extremely sensitive.
+They can be amiable toward but often reserved with strangers.
+They can be good with children, other dogs, and usually other pets, if properly socialized and introduced.

-The Deerhound needs a good amount of daily exercise, either a long walk or a romp in a safe area.
-He prefers to live inside with his family and needs human companionship.
-Regardless, he needs soft bedding to avoid callouses.
-The crisp coat needs combing one or two times weekly.
-Some scissoring is optional to neaten up straggling hair, plus minimal stripping around the face and ears.
+The Scottish Deerhound needs a good amount of daily exercise, either a long walk or a hike.
+They prefer temperate or cool climates and need plenty of quality time and interaction with their family.
+Scottish Deerhounds usually need soft bedding to avoid callouses.
+Their crisp coat needs combing one or two times weekly.
+Some scissoring is optional to neaten up straggling hair or occasional trips to a groomer.